prashantkodali/NLP-toolkit-as-a-service/MT/README.md

 *These three images are taken from [here](https://blog.floydhub.com/attention-mechanism/)*

-#### Results

-Translation systems are evaluated based on how well they perform translation.
-We are including BLEU scores evaluated off WMT14 newstestset for english hindi and loresmt 2019 testset for english bhojpuri.
-These scores again provide us a benchmark with whom we can compare future models while including them in translation service.

 ### Usage of MT service

 We made use of flask and opennmt to create RESTful API services which can be called for translating a text in source language (english) into target language (hindi, bhojpuri).